Kankakee, Illinois: Airport

 Kankakee is served by the Greater Kankakee Airport, a general aviation facility located in the southern portion of Kankakee.

 Railroads

 Amtrak provides service to Kankakee from the Kankakee Amtrak Station.
-Amtrak operates the City of New Orleans, the Illini, and the Saluki with each train running once daily in both directions.
+Amtrak operates the City of New Orleans, the Illini, and the Saluki, which each run once daily in both directions.

 Highways

 Interstate 57 runs east–west in the southern part of the city and turns north–south in the eastern part of Kankakee.
 United States Highways US 45 and US 52 run concurrently forming, along with Illinois Route IL 50, the major north–south thoroughfares through Kankakee.
 Illinois Route IL 17 is the major east–west road that bisects the city.

 Public transportation

 The River Valley Metro Mass Transit District (RVMMTD; River Valley Metro or METRO, for short) operates the region's transit bus system.
 Service runs seven days a week to locations in Kankakee as well as the nearby cities of Aroma Park, Bradley, Bourbonnais, and Manteno.
 All of the Kankakee routes are stationed out of the Chestnut & North Schuyler Transfer Station.
-River Valley Metro operates 12 fixed-regular bus routes and 2 commuter routes.
+River Valley Metro operates 12 fixed-regular bus routes and two commuter routes.
 The Midway and University Park commuter routes were added January 5, 2014, and in August 2015 River Valley Metro added a second Midway route to its schedule.
 In January 2016, a second University Park route was added.